48 hours: Amazing Things to do in Saigon

 Evening: Fill your tummy with mouthwatering street food

 So it’s your last night in Saigon, so let’s have some light activities and a good rest so you can be ready for your next trip.
-I suggest you head over to either the Notre Dame or the roundabout of Turtle Lake after the sun goes down.
+I suggest you head over to either the Notre Dame or the roundabout of Turtle Lake to have an amazing Saigon food tour after the sun goes down.

 Located right within central Saigon, both locations are home to dozens of street food snack vendors that set up shop, and make snacks for the hundreds of young Vietnamese, both groups of friends and families, that come to hang out and socialize.